 Mandy Großgarten was not only the best graduate of the year in the study programme "Chemistry with Materials Science", but she was also the German Wine Queen.
 In addition, the 22-year-old graduate was awarded a prize from the university's Fund-Raising Association (Fördergesellschaft) for her thesis and was granted a scholarship by the German Cusanuswerk.
 She also intends to complete a Master's degree course.

 "Security Research" and "Visual Computing" will be at the centre of our university's applied research activities in the future.
 In a special meeting, the Office of the President defined these topics as our university's research focuses.
 Our university thus intends to reinforce its research profile, using financial means of just under four million euros over the next five years.

 October 2010: Head of the new International Office

-Dr Roland Weiß changed to our university in his capacity as Head of the International Office.
-This was an important step towards implementing our university's internationalisation strategy.
+Dr Roland Weiß changes to our university in his capacity as Head of the International Office.
+This is an important step towards implementing the university's internationalisation strategy.

 May 2010: Fund-raiser employed

-In May 2010, our university employed Fidegnon Adeossi as a fund-raiser.
+In May 2010, the university employs Fidegnon Adeossi as a fund-raiser.
 In her new staff position "Fund-Raising and Funding Opportunities", she is, among other things, responsible for finding new ways of funding research projects - with the aim of supplementing our declining financial means from public sources.